 Future expeditions require continued careful planning and the organization the continued organization of financial support.
 The local museum at Ilot Madame needs additional structural renovations, access to technology, conservation materials, exhibit displays, staffing and profesional training.
 The Center therefor has continued to help try to reach these goals by funding museum renovations and artifact upkeep.
 Through the organization of strategic partnerships the Center will bring needed attention, resources, and sustainable support for the facility.

-The Center envisions a multi-year collaborative project at St. Marie in order to achieve the above mentioned goals of researching the pirate wrecks, improving the museum and contributing to the peoples livelihoods and wellbeing on St. Marie.
-With the excellent collaboration of the authorities of Madagascar and the local community at St. Marie Island, this project will be successful in recovering and preserving important cultural heritage for future generations.
+The Center is committed to a multi-year collaborative project at Sainte Marie.
+With the support of authorities in Madagascar and the local community at Sainte Marie Island, this project will continue to be successful in researching, recovering and preserving important cultural heritage for future generations.